flox/floxdocs/docs/tutorials/default-environment.md

 Once you've added that line to your shell, you'll need to restart your shell (or open a new one) for the changes to take effect.
-If you don't want to ativate it automatically, the default environment can simply be activated using `-d` parameter of the Flox CLI like so:
+If you don't want to activate it automatically, the default environment can simply be activated using `-d` parameter of the Flox CLI like so: